twidi/streamdeckfs/README.md

 path/to/streamdeckify.py make-dirs SERIAL BASE_DIRECTORY
 ```

 `SERIAL` is the serial number you got from the `inspect` command.
-Note that if you have only one connected StreamDeck, you can ignore this argument as the program will automatically find it for you.
+Note that if you have only one connected StreamDeck, you can ignore this argument as `streamdeckify` will automatically find it for you.

 `BASE_DIRECTORY` is the directory that will contain the configuration directory of this StreamDeck.
 So it will create (if it does not exist yet) a directory named `YOUR_SERIAL_NUMBER` in `BASE_DIRECTORY`.